Chevening safeguarding policy

 1. Definition of Safeguarding

-In the UK, safeguarding, in general terms, means protecting peoples’ health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect.
+In the UK, safeguarding, in general terms, means protecting people’s health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect.
+From an organisational perspective safeguarding is everything an organisation must do to protect children and adults from abuse and harm.

-It is therefore our means of protecting all people, and particularly the most vulnerable in our society (such as children and vulnerable adults), from harm that may arise from contact with Chevening Secretariat staff, associated personnel, Scholars/Fellows, or during activities and events.
+It is therefore our means of protecting all people, and particularly those at risk in our society (such as children and vulnerable adults), from harm that may arise from contact with Chevening Secretariat staff, associated personnel, Scholars/Fellows, or during activities and events.
 We also require that any partners and contractors acting on our behalf apply the same high standards of safeguarding.

 Chevening expects that the academic institutions which host scholars/fellows exercise effective safeguarding systems to provide complete protection throughout the journey of those studying and working within their institutions.